 The College's deposits at year-end were held by financial institutions in the State of Alabama's Security for Alabama Funds Enhancement (SAFE) Program.
 The SAFE Program was established by the Alabama Legislature and is governed by the provisions contained in the Code of Alabama 1975, Sections 41-14A-1 through 41-14A-14.
 Under the SAFE Program all public funds are protected through a collateral pool administered by the Alabama State Treasurer's Office.
 Under this program, financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that financial institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation (FDIC).
 If the securities pledged fail to produce adequate funds, every institution participating in the pool would share the liability for the remaining balance.

-The Statement of Net Position classification "cash" includes all readily available cash such as petty cash and demand deposits.
+The Statement of Net Position classification "Cash and cash equivalents" includes all readily available cash such as petty cash, demand deposits, and certificates of deposits with maturities of three months or less.

 Investments